PokeyOne/pokey-logger/README.md

 }
 ```

-As of version 0.1.2 there is no way to export to a log-file or log asynchronously,
+As of version 0.2.0 of the library a log file can be added.
+It should be noted
-but both of those features are in the pipeline.
+that the library will **never** create directories, but it will create log files
+if they don't exist.
+For example in the above example program, the logger would
+not create the logs directory, but if the logs directory existed and the file
+did not, it would be able to create the `server.log` file.

 It is also valuable to note that `LOGGER` is a global static instance of the
 `Logger`.
 It is thread safe to use, but one should be careful about configuring